The Weil Decoration of the Horrocks-Mumford Bundle: Introduction

-This makes Weil decorations of sheaves which are specified by a {\em monad} particularly easily computable.
-Passing to the generic stalks turns this into a problem of linear algebra combined with an optimisation problem to determine the maximum.
-As an example, we compute the Weil decoration of the celebrated Horrocks-Mumford bundle on $\PP^4$.
-Its importance stems from the fact that it is so far the only known indecomposable rank two bundle on $\PP^4$ in characteristic $0$.
+Theorem B is tailor-made for the computation of Weil decorations of sheaves given by a {\em monad}.
+Indeed, passing to the generic stalks turns this into linear algebra combined with an optimisation problem to determine the maximum.
+As an example, we compute the Weil decoration of the celebrated Horrocks-Mumford bundle on $\PP^4$~\cite{hm}.
+Its importance stems from the fact that it is so far the only known indecomposable rank two vector bundle on $\PP^4$ in characteristic $0$.

-This leads into the second thread as follows.
-Let $X$ be $\PP^n$, or more generally, be a toric variety $\toric(\Sigma)$.
-Here, the set $\Sigma(1)$ of so-called {\em rays of $X$} yields a natural basis $\{D_\rho\}_{\Sigma(1)}$ for the lattice of {\em torus invariant divisors} $\Div_T(X)$ (see~\cite{CoxBook} for details on toric geometry or \ssect{subsec:TS} for a brief review).
-Finally, for any prime divisor $\PD$ and $f\in K$ we let $f(\PD)$ be the value of $f$ at the generic point of $\PD$, that is, $f(\PD)$ is in the residue field $\kappa(\PD)$ of $\PD$ or infinite.